Globalization for Perturbative Quantization of Nonlinear Split AKSZ Sigma Models on Manifolds with Boundary: Dependence on choices

-for some operator $\tau$ acting on $\calH_{tot}$ and a section $\varrho \in \gm(\calH_{tot})$.
-See remark 2.22 in \cite{CMR2}.
-In particular if $\tau$ is zero, the connection $\nabla_\textsf{G}$ does not change and the state changes by a $\nabla_\textsf{G}$-exact term.\\ Let us analyse the right hand side of \eqref{eq:change_of_btpsi}.
-The section $\varrho$ is also described in terms of Feynman graphs, which we will describe in the following.
+\begin{rem}In particular if $\tau$ is zero, the operator $\nabla_\textsf{G}$ does not change and the state changes by a $\nabla_\textsf{G}$-exact term.
+Theorem \ref{thm:dep_choices} shall be seen as the behaviour of the full covariant state and the full BFV boundary operator under infinitesimal gauge transformation.